Bisquit-Dubouché Bottle Catalog (last updated Jan 12, 2020)

 2. VS and VS Classique

-VS Flask:
+VS Classique:

 3. VSOP

-Bell shaped squat bottles with white labels and mostly ‘BD&Co’ stated left of the emblem (ca. 1950-60s):
+3b.
+Bell shaped squat bottles, white labels and mostly ‘BD&Co’ stated left of ‘fine champagne’ (ca. 1950-60s):

 Flask:

-White labels; ‘Pinte de Paris’ bottles with ‘BD&Co’ stated left of the emblem (ca. 1960s):
+3c.
+‘Pinte de Paris’ bottles with ‘BD&Co’ stated left of the emblem (ca. 1960s), white labels:

-White labels; ‘Pinte de Paris’ bottles with ‘Ricard’ stated left of the emblem (1960-70s):
+‘Pinte de Paris’ bottles with ‘Ricard’ stated left of the emblem, white labels (1960-70s):

+3e.
 Pentangular shaped bottles:

+3f.
 Modern bell shaped squat bottles:

 4. Napoléon